ItsAtomTech/LiSyQ/README.md

 - **Directly Connect using USB Ports**: Using the USB Ports on your PC, connect the Arduino-based Light Fixtures directly (daisy Chaining is supported!).
 Check out the tutorial on how this is done.

+- **Directly Connect using IP/Port Address**: Using your Local Network connected on your PC, connect to a Network enabled Arduino/ESP-based Light Fixtures directly, now inlcludes DMX Support as well.
+Check out the tutorial on how this is done.

 ### Other Features:

 - **Live Templates Player**: If you need to manually control fixtures, you can use this feature, which lets you configure hotkeys to control them with.

+- **Nested Player (Nest.in)**: This Feature lets you create and put together all your created .lsys files in one seemless timeline, create once use anywhere approach.

 ## Tech